lucAsC87/Cyber2/docs/linux_network_monitoring.md

 Linux has at its disposal a plethora of tools to monitor network traffic.
 Among the most commonly used are:

-- **tcpdump:** Can capture and analyze the traffic to or from a specific port or IP address.
+- **ifconfig:** Displays and configures network interface parameters.
+Useful for checking the status and statistics of network interfaces.
+- **ip:** The modern replacement for ifconfig.
+It manages and displays IP addresses, routes, and more, and can show real-time packet statistics.
-- **netstat:** Checks for connections to unknown IP addresses or unusual ports.
+- **netstat:** Checks for connections to unknown IP addresses or unusual ports, displaying network connections, routing tables, and interface statistics.
 - **iftop:** Monitors real-time bandwidth usage and shows which hosts are sending or receiving the most data.
+- **nload:** Provides a simple, real-time graphical representation of incoming and outgoing network traffic on the terminal.
+- **bmon:** (Bandwidth Monitor) Shows bandwidth usage on all network interfaces in a graphical, terminal-based interface.
 - **vnstat:** Useful for tracking historical network traffic statistics and detecting if unusual amounts of data are being sent to other networks.
+- **tcpdump:** Can capture and analyze the traffic to or from a specific port or IP address.
+- **tshark:** The terminal-based counterpart of Wireshark, allowing for packet capture and analysis directly from the command line.
 - **nmap:** Can scan for unauthorized devices on the network or for suspicious open ports.

 The main issue in implementing them in a script is that most of these tools either need to be installed separately or require execution with sudo privileges.
-Therefore, to avoid complicating the code too much, I opted to use only **netstat** to check the ports most commonly used for malicious purposes, and to read the network usage directly from the `/proc/net/dev` file.
+Therefore, to avoid complicating the code too much adn in order to make it more portable, I opted to use only **netstat** to check the ports most commonly used for malicious purposes, and to read the network usage directly from the `/proc/net/dev` file.

 ## Script Overview